 From our initial design conversation, I will create at least two distinct designs.
 Depending on the subject and style of the project, the sketch might be a watercolor on paper, a digital rendering or collage, or a pen and ink drawing.

 We then have a follow up conversation to integrate your feedback on the designs, and if necessary, I will come up with a completely revised design.
 In either case, the design that we settle on becomes a roadmap, not an exact literal representation of what the finished work of art will look like.
 In my experience, knowing the “signposts” — having a clear design direction — is imperative for a successful project.
-However, in order to create my best works of art, it is important to let a more intuitive creative process take over when I am onsite.
-When I am working in the space where the artwork will be, interacting with the people who use the space, I have more sources of inspiration than I do when I am coming up with a design in my quiet, controlled studio.
-I might tweak the colors, scale and composition relative to the immediate environment.
-Either way, the ideas I come up with onsite, "elbow deep" in paint are what make the artwork truly site-specific and integrated with the immediate environment.
+However, in order to create my best works of art, I work inside an intuitive creative process when I am onsite.
+Walking around the site, interacting with the people who use the space, understanding the use and lighting dynamics of the space provide more data points for inspiration that when I am looking at a piece of blank paper in my quiet, controlled studio.
+For example, I might tweak the colors, scale or composition relative to the immediate environment.
+Using past examples of work and a descriptive list of the elements of the artwork is the ideal framework to start with.
+Either way, the ideas I come up with onsite, “elbow deep” in paint are what make the artwork truly site-specific and integrated with the immediate environment.

 A deposit, typically 50% of my total fee, is due two weeks prior to the first day of onsite painting.
 This allows for ordering of supplies and confirms the scheduling dates.
 At this time, we will review the mural design concept again and see if either of us have had any new thoughts or ideas on the mural design.
 We will confirm the start date and time, and confirm any preparation of the space as necessary.

 Clients usually comment on how quickly the work progresses.
-My focus is on getting things right, and I work until we are both satisfied with the results.
-At some point, I see that I have expressed what I set out to create.
+I have been painting murals for 20 years, so once I have clarity on the concept, I know how to get where I want to go efficiently.
+At s certain point, I see that I have expressed what I set out to create.
 I identify this moment as the point where further attempts at embellishment diminish the flow and energy of the piece.
-I let you know when I am close to completion and we review the work together to see if there is anything was missed or doesn't feel right.
+I let you know when I am close to completion, about 90% complete, and we review the work together to see if there is anything that was left out or doesn’t feel “just right”.
 We create a list of final tweaks that are needed, and, assuming it is within the original scope, I make the final adjustments.
 Then the mural is complete.